 - 4.1 Pendle has a strong tradition of supporting its residents and ensuring that our decisions provide the best quality environment for its citizens.
-Pendle's Strategic Plan seeks to achieve this by supporting four key objectives: - Working with Partners and the Community to Sustain Services of Good Value

-- Helping to Create and Sustain Jobs with Strong Economic and Housing Growth - Ensuring a Clean, Healthier, Safer and Cohesive Pendle - Maintaining a Sustainable, Resilient and Efficient Organisation - 4.2 Pendle is faced with a number of key challenges.
+Pendle's Strategic Plan seeks to achieve this by supporting four key objectives: - Working with partners and the community to sustain services of good value (Strong Services) - Helping to create and sustain jobs with strong economic and housing growth (Strong Economy) - Help to create and sustain resilient communities (Strong Communities) - Maintaining a sustainable, resilient and efficient organisation (Strong Organisation) - 4.2 Pendle is faced with a number of key challenges.
 The Borough's population is set to rise to around 95,000 by 2030.
 It is still recovering from the effects of global recession and the local economic and housing challenges that has brought. - 4.3 This licensing policy seeks to promote the licensing objectives within the overall context of the objectives of the Strategic Plan which in turn sets out how Pendle will encourage growth and prosperity for its citizens.
 Licensing activity should assist in reaching these strategic goals whilst also ensuring that the four licensing objectives are robustly taken into account in every licensing decision.